The World as Will and Representation: Influence

 The first decades after its publication The World as Will and Representation was met with near silence.
 Exceptions were Goethe and Jean Paul.
 Goethe immediately started to read the magnum opus of Schopenhauer when it arrived and "read it with an eagerness as she [ Ottilie von Goethe ] had never before seen in him".
 Goethe told his daughter-in-law that he had now pleasure for an entire year, because he would read it completely, contrary to his custom of sampling pages to his liking.
 The influence of Schopenhauer can be read in Gespräche mit Goethe and Urworte.
 Orphisch.

 In the years where the work was largely ignored, Jean Paul praised it as "a work of philosophical genius, bold, universal, full of penetration and profoundness—but of a depth often hopeless and bottomless, akin to that melancholy lake in Norway, in whose deep water, beneath the steep rock-walls, one never sees the sun, but only stars reflected", on which Schopenhauer commented: "In my opinion the praise of one man of genius fully makes good the neglect of a thoughtless multitude".

 This neglect came to an end in the last years of his life.
 Schopenhauer would become the most influential philosopher in Germany until World War I. Especially artists were attracted to the work.
 No philosopher had given so much importance to art: one fourth of The World as Will and Representation is concerned with aesthetics.
-To be mentioned are Wagner (Influence of Schopenhauer on Tristan und Isolde), Schönberg, Mahler, who cites The World as Will and Representation as "the most profound writing on music he had ever encountered", Thomas Mann, Hermann Hesse, Jorge Luis Borges, Tolstoy, D. H. Lawrence and Samuel Beckett.
+To be mentioned are Wagner (Influence of Schopenhauer on Tristan und Isolde), Schoenberg, Mahler, who cites The World as Will and Representation as "the most profound writing on music he had ever encountered", Thomas Mann, Hermann Hesse, Jorge Luis Borges, Tolstoy, D. H. Lawrence and Samuel Beckett.

 The philosophers Friedrich Nietzsche and Philipp Mainländer both described the discovery of The World as Will and Representation as a revelation.
 Nietzsche commented, "I belong to those readers of Schopenhauer who know perfectly well, after they have turned the first page, that they will read all the others, and listen to every word that he has spoken".

 Charles Darwin quoted The World as Will and Representation in The Descent of Man.
 Some read ideas in it that can be found in the theory of evolution, for example, that sexual instinct is a tool of nature to ensure the quality of the offspring.
 Schopenhauer argued in favor of transformism by pointing to one of the most important and familiar evidences of the truth of the theory of descent, the homologies in the inner structure of all the vertebrates.

-Schopenhauer's discussions of language and ethics were a major influence on Ludwig Wittgenstein.
+Schopenhauer's discussions of language and ethics were a major influence on Ludwig Wittgenstein, who had read The World as Will and Representation at age 16.

 Schopenhauer's views on the independence of spatially separated systems, the principium individuationis, influenced Einstein, who called him a genius.
 Schrödinger put the Schopenhauerian label on a folder of papers in his files "Collection of Thoughts on the physical Principium individuationis".